OHDSI/QueryLibrary/inst/shinyApps/QueryLibrary/queries/drug_exposure/DEX06_Counts_of_distinct_drugs_in_the_database.md

 # DEX06: Counts of distinct drugs in the database

 ## Description
-| This query is used to determine the number of distinct drugs (drug_concept_id).
+This query is used to determine the number of distinct drugs (drug_concept_id) from the RxNorm vocabulary.
 See  [vocabulary queries](http://vocabqueries.omop.org/drug-queries) for obtaining valid drug_concept_id values.

 ## Input None.